soyvictor/justride/README.md

-An online marketplace to find and book motorcycles.
+A peer-to-peer marketplace for renting motorcycles.